ghc/ghc/docs/users_guide/bugs.rst

 Context-free syntax
 ^^^^^^^^^^^^^^^^^^^

--  In Haskell 98 mode and by default (but not in Haskell 2010 mode), GHC is a little less strict about the layout rule when used in ``do`` expressions.
+-  In Haskell 98 mode (but not in Haskell 2010 mode), GHC is a little less strict about the layout rule when used in ``do`` expressions.
 Specifically, the restriction that "a nested context must be indented further to the right than the enclosing context" is